 STEP 10: It’s Okay To Use Edit Tools

 Applying simple editing tweaks will elevate your Instagram photo, and crucial if your business is in retail, fashion, or food.
 Editing should be at the top of your priority.

-Furthermore, research indicate quality of the photos influences the brand credibility from a marketing perspective.
+Furthermore, research indicates the quality of the photos influences brand credibility from a marketing perspective.

 However, be wary of editing too much.
 It will rob the natural feel from your Instagram photos.
-In fact, fixating on over the board editing can be time consuming and a burden on your marketing budget.
+Fixating on over the board editing can be time-consuming and a burden on your marketing budget.

 There are a variety of editing tools to serve your needs, and you can download them on your phone.
 Explore them: